McCaskill’s Journey of Continuous Growth

 Television journalism and nonprofit work may seem an ill-fit to most people but McCaskill sees it differently, calling them natural extensions of a servant mindset.

 “I think what I was able to glean from being a journalist all those years was the work of serving the people,” he said.
 “Working in journalism you’re serving the public, obviously for profit, but you are their eyes and ears and you inform the community.
-In nonprofit work, public service work in general, you are also there to serve the public.
+In nonprofit work, and public service work in general, you are also there to serve the public.
 You are there to be that ear, be that voice for the voiceless.
 It was a natural segue.”

 McCaskill, who will graduate in May through Clinton School Online, completed a Capstone project dealing with homelessness amongst 18- to 24-year-olds in Memphis.
 He said the city has experienced a growing issue of homelessness and housing instability in this age demographic, commonly referred to as “opportunity youth.”